gkowalski/xnat-email/README.md

 # xnat-email
+Program to read users from xnat system and send them email

+Features over native xnat email :

+- Allow for filtering of users that are not enabled , secured and verified
+- sends individual emails to users
-Program to read users from xnat system and send them email as XNAT's native fails when talking to our SMTP system ( too many users ? )
+- XNAT's native fails when talking to our SMTP system ( too many users ? )
+- control of how frequent individual emails are send